Jayhawk and Shocker fans enjoy a rare matchup

 Wichita State University alumni held their watch party near campus, while Kansas University fans enjoyed a new Wichita restaurant, which brings back memories of their time in Lawrence.

 “We were there when they won last time.
-Hopefully, we can do that today, Go Shocks,” said Susan Addington, a WSU alumni and season ticket holder.
+Hopefully, we can do that today, Go Shocks,” said Susan Addington, WSU alumnus and season ticket holder.

 Many alumni and season ticket holders packed into Social Tap near WSU’s campus.
 One season ticket holder says he sticks with the team regardless of their record.